lukas-karsch/thesis/vault/Thesis/Technical Design Log/2025-11-13 Defining additional requirements (9aa823f1, 1c08c5be).md

 	- might need a sort of `LectureAssessment` with a (due) date or exam date
 - Only professors teaching the lecture may change grades
 - Grades can only be assigned during `InProgress` or `Finished`
-- Credits are added only when a grade is entered (> 50) and the lecture lifecycle is set to `Finished`
+- Credits are calculated automatically and the lecture lifecycle is set to `Finished` and all grades on the lecture assignments are "Passed" (grade >=50)
 ## Resulting changes to the domain objects / entities
 ### Course
 Additions: